Stonehenge: Interesting and Mysterious Facts.

 It is difficult to find the way of life, cultural bonds, and religious beliefs of the makers of Stonehenge.
 We do not have proper written documents and scripts about the people of the sandstone age.
 That’s why it makes people more confused.

 Stonehenge remains a symbol of unity and remembrance.
 This unimaginable and untraceable structure is positioned in the minds of every traveler who visited this incredible ancient site.
-Its historical and cultural significance continuously inspires backpackers and explorers to think about ancient lifestyles and work structures.
-Moreover, this grabs the imagination and curiosity of people worldwide.
+Its historical and cultural significance continuously inspires backpackers to explore and to think about ancient lifestyles and work structures.
+Moreover, it grabs the attentions and imagination of visitors, remain them more curios about this site and its uniqueness.

 1. Where is Stonehenge?